Stockholm Västerås Airport: COVID-19 pandemic, closure threat, and resumed operations (2020-)

+On May 13, 2020, the Västerås Municipality announced their decision to close down the airport, citing recurring annual losses and the need for ongoing financial support from the city, which were worsened by the coronavirus outbreak.
+By this point, the airport had cost taxpayers approximately SEK 588 million in the previous 15 years.
+The council stated that all airport activities should cease by31st December 2022 at the latest.

+The closure was not ultimately implemented, as a local referendum held on 21st March 2021 resulted in a vote to continue scheduled air traffic at the airport.
+Ryanair resumed flights from Västerås Airport to Malaga on 2nd May 2021, and to London Stansted and Alicante on 3rd May 2021.

+In 2023, concerns were raised about a Russian Orthodox Church built near Västerås Airport, due to its potential security implications.
+SVT reported that the church was largely financed by the Russian state-owned nuclear company Rosatom, which is owned by the Russian government.
+Swedish security agencies, including the Swedish Security Service (Säpo), identified connections between church representatives and Russian intelligence, suggesting the church could serve as a cover for espionage activities.

+Other Operations

+Official contingency airport

+In December 2022 the Swedish government announced that Stockholm Västerås Airport would be designated as the official contingency airport (Beredskapsflygplats) for Västmanland County.
+The government noted that during the pandemic, Västerås Airport has effectively served as a contingency airport, despite not being classified as one.
+This new status means the airport is available for essential air transport services 24/7, including for healthcare, rescue services, firefighting aircraft, and total defence needs.

 General aviation

 The airport has extensive general-aviation traffic.
 Of the 17,737 landings in 2014, 94% constituted general aviation, according to the Swedish CAA (Transportstyrelsen).
 This includes hospital flights, flight training, private flights, corporate flights and air taxi.
 A multitude of operators are based at the airport; among these are maintenance workshops, helicopter businesses, flight schools, flight clubs and an aviation museum.

 Airlines and destinations

 The following airlines operate regular scheduled and charter flights at Stockholm Västerås Airport:

 Statistics

 Access

 Travel from the airport to Stockholm Central Station may be done via Flygbussarna, private bus coach service, and takes approximately one and a half hours.
 There is also a local city bus to the Västerås Central Station, which has trains to Stockholm and more cities.